vickvey/investflow-backend/README.md

 # Investflow Backend

-Investflow Backend is a FastAPI-based API server for the Investflow application, providing endpoints for stock-related operations and integrating with a frontend that uses Clerk for authentication.
+Investflow Backend is a FastAPI-based API server for the Investflow application, providing endpoints for stock-related operations, portfolio optimization, and integrating with a frontend that uses Clerk for authentication.
 This document outlines the project structure, setup instructions, and guidelines for contributing.

 ## Table of Contents
 - [Project Overview](#project-overview)